DFE-Digital/get-into-teaching-app/app/views/content/urgent-call-for-qualified-teachers.md

 This will enable an agency to be ready to use you as soon as possible.

+You can use any supply teaching agency you choose.
+You might, for example, have worked through an agency before or know which agencies local schools use.

-Find a supply teaching agency near you from the list below, and contact the agency directly.
-This list of education supply agencies are part of the government framework and offer schools value for money.
+You can also find a supply teaching agency from the list below.
+These supply agencies are part of the government framework and offer schools value for money.

-You can also contact other supply agencies you know of if they are not on the list.
-The agency will help you with what you need, for example updating your DBS.
+Please contact agencies directly.
+They will help you with what you need, for example updating your DBS.

 [Got questions?
 Find out more about supply teaching.](#find-out-more)